Birds will perch on the backs of bison, looking for insects disturbed by their grazing.

 Other activities of the bison include rubbing, rolling, and wallowing.
 Wallowing creates a saucer-like depression called a wallow.
 This wallow was once a common feature of the plains; usually these wallows are dust bowls without any vegetation.

-Bison have poor eyesight but acute hearing and an excellent sense of smell.
 The sounds they make range from a pig-like grunt to an aggressive bellow.

 Reproduction

-The rutting, or mating, season lasts from late June through early September with peak activity in July and August.
+The rut, or mating, season lasts from late June through early September with peak activity in July and August.
 At this time, the older bulls rejoin the herd and fight each other for breeding rights.
 The herd is very restless during the rut and this is when they are most dangerous.

 Calves, born about nine months later in April or May, generally weigh 30 to 70 pounds.
 They have reddish-brown fur and do not have the conspicuous hump of the adult.
 After a few months, the fur begins to change to chocolate brown and the hump begins to develop.